alexlafroscia/functional-programming-jargon/readme.md

 ```

-The above example's it based on data stored outside of the function...
+The above example's is based on data stored outside of the function...

 ```js
 let greeting